folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 ## Documentation

-Great documentation is essential for any open source project and NUnit is no exception.
+Great documentation is essential for any open source project and Fhi.FrontendBibliotek.App is no exception.
 [Our README](https://github.com/folkehelseinstituttet/Fhi.FrontendBibliotek.App/blob/dev/README.md) often lags behind the features that have been implemented or would benefit from better examples.

 **PS.** If you would like to contribute to creating an exended, and better, documentation in the form of a [Wiki](https://github.com/folkehelseinstituttet/Fhi.FrontendBibliotek.App/wiki), help is really appreciated!